kaia-F/MTRX3760-Project-1/README.md

 ## Project Overview 📜
 This repository is developed as part of MTRX3760 Project 1 at the University of Sydney.\
-The project simulates a TurtleBot 3 robot navigating through two distinct maze environments—an open maze and a closed maze—within RViz and Gazebo.\
+The project simulates a TurtleBot 3 robot navigating through two distinct maze environments, including an open maze and a closed maze, within RViz and Gazebo.\
 When launched, the TurtleBot autonomously explores the maze using a right wall following navigation logic.
-Its goal is to reach the maze exit, visually marked by a green square box, while using simulated LiDAR and camera sensors for perception of surroundings.\
+Its goal is to reach the maze exit, visually marked by a green square box, while using simulated LiDAR and camera sensors for perception of surroundings.
 ### How to Download the Repo ⬇️
 Clone the repository in your terminal using:
    ```bash